python/importlib_metadata/docs/using.rst

 `pip <https://pypi.org/project/pip/>`_.
-Specifically, it works with distributions with discoverable ``dist-info`` or ``egg-info`` directories, and metadata defined by :pep:`566` or its older specifications.
+Specifically, it works with distributions with discoverable ``dist-info`` or ``egg-info`` directories, and metadata defined by the :ref:`packaging:core-metadata`.

 .. important::